 Suspicious Activity Report (SAR): Definition and Use in Compliance

-A Suspicious Activity Report (SAR) is a regulatory filing that financial institutions submit to government authorities when they detect transactions or customer behavior that may indicate money laundering, fraud, or other financial crimes.
+A Suspicious Activity Report (SAR) is a regulatory disclosure document that financial institutions file with their national financial intelligence unit to report transactions or customer behavior suspected of involving money laundering, fraud, or other financial crime.

 What is Suspicious Activity Report (SAR)?